wayborne/craft-dynamic-meta-images/README.md

 ```

 #### Template folder
-When enabling the plugin a new folder is created in your template root folder with the name `_dynamic-meta-images`.
-Inside of it will also be a demo template `demo.twig` showcasing some techniques.
+Create a new folder inside your templates folder (for example `_dynamic-meta-images`).
+Inside the plugins ('src/templates/examples`) you can find some example templates showcasing some techniques.

 ## Usage
 Dynamic meta images are being created from a twig/html template every time an entry gets saved.
 The template is rendered in a headless browser and an image is created and saved to a Craft asset sources.

 ### Options
-- Enable/disable the image generation per section and per site
-- Pick a template per section
+- Pick a template per section: if you leave the template section empty, image generation is disabled for this section (per site)

 ### File naming
 By default the entry id will be used as file name.
 You can customize (per template) this by passing a `title` tag inside your template: